-- Use of external technical experts (i.e. trade associations or a panel of approved experts) should be made to define the clinical needs of a project at the earliest possible stage in the project cycle. - Specifications should be reviewed centrally or by an independent panel of experts approved by the Industry. - Industry and trade associations / bodies should be sent draft specifications and request for proposal documents to provide independent and non-attributable feedback on the draft documents. - Timescales for consultations on requirements and submitting proposals needs to be extended.
-This is especially important in the context of any potential language barriers as suppliers may need to translate the bidding documents into another language to participate. - Better access to information for an individual requirement should be provided.
-The bid clarification process should be made more interactive and provide ample opportunity (time) for clarifications to be sort. - Standards of universal applicability need to be set for the procurement of MDI equipment and specifications in general should be more standardized. - Specifications should consider patient safety and the use of low dose MDI equipment wherever practical. - The use of refurbished equipment should be considered more often and bidding / proposal documents should explicitly state if refurbished equipment is an option for the contract. - Standards of universal applicability need to be set for the procurement of refurbished MDI equipment. - More focus should be put on Value for Money to ensure that service and maintenance cost are considered and not just the price of the equipment. - Value for money should be evaluated on a whole life cost basis to avoid issues of low cost of initial equipment but disproportionately high operational costs over the equipment's life time, which can be up to 10 years.
+- Specifications should be reviewed centrally or by an independent panel of experts approved by the Industry. - Industry and trade associations / bodies should be sent draft specifications and request for proposal documents to provide independent and non-attributable feedback on the draft documents. - Timescales for consultations on requirements and submitting proposals needs to be extended.
+As a minimum, consultations should start six weeks before Requests for Proposals are issued. - A move away from input specifications towards output specifications or ideally outcome based specifications should take place.
+However, output specifications should not be too wide or high level.
+A good balance between output and input will ensure compliance with minimum standards. - The use of refurbished equipment should be considered more often and bidding / proposal documents should explicitly state if refurbished equipment is an option for the contract. - Standards of universal applicability need to be set for the procurement of refurbished MDI equipment.
+(Note: DITTA are in the process of finalizing a standard).

-- The packaging of equipment supply, support and maintenance and consumables supply could be separated out. - Framework agreements could be utilized to reduce bidding costs, speed up procurements and mitigate lengthy negotiations over contractual terms and conditions but they need to be designed in such a way that new products can be added easily. - Guidance should be put in place on the roles and responsibilities of the various parties involved in installing MDI equipment e.g. hospital, mechanical and electrical contractor, equipment supplier, civil works contract, etc.
+- Risks associated with procuring refurbished equipment need to be understood and mitigated through effective requirement setting. - More focus should be put on Value for Money to ensure that service and maintenance costs are considered, not just the price of the equipment. - Value for money should be evaluated on a whole life cost basis to avoid issues of low cost of initial equipment but disproportionately high operational costs over the equipment's life time. - In evaluating MDI equipment proposals, detailed cost models should be used to deliver transparent value for money and drive consistency in how clients evaluate proposals. - Support and maintenance should be based on set parameters, which supports industry in establishing more comprehensive country or region based service offerings. - The packaging of equipment supply, support and maintenance and consumables supply could be separated out. - Visibility of contract award decisions should be improved with bidders being provided with debriefings on their bid and the successful contract award. - Framework agreements could be utilized to reduce bidding costs, speed up procurements and mitigate lengthy negotiations over contractual terms and conditions, but they need to be designed in such a way that new products can be added easily. - Pricing varies at a country, regional and international level, however opportunities to package multiple requirements across countries and regions may provide opportunities for volume discounts. - Framework agreements need to be established in a flexible manner in recognition of this lack of unity and conformity of pricing.